SumanthRH/text-to-meme/README.md

 For some reason (Why??) if you wish to use a notebook demo instead of the [web demo](https://the-jester.streamlit.app/), that's available at `notebooks/Final-Demo.ipynb`.

 ### Sensitive content
 Memes push the boundaries of what is comfortable.
 In every dataset we sought to use, including the [Deep Humour](https://github.com/ilya16/deephumor) dataset, there was a significant amount of hate speech in various forms.
 It was simply impossible for us to completely filter out these datasets.
-We've thus implemented some safeguards at two levels: 1) All the labelled examples we feed into GPT-3 has been carefully chosen to weed out sensitive content 2) We have implemented a check up-front to detect hate speech in user prompts using [hatesonar](https://github.com/Hironsan/HateSonar).
+All the labelled examples we feed into GPT-3 has been carefully chosen to weed out sensitive content.
+However, appropriate use of the application is still left to the user.

 ### Terms of Use